phac-nml/irida-next/README.md

 ## Contributing

 [`devenv`](https://devenv.sh/) is used to provide a reproducible development environment for this project.
-Follow the [getting started instructions](https://devenv.sh/getting-started/).
+Follow the [getting started instructions](https://devenv.sh/getting-started/) (note: I recommend going with single-user mode for nix which can be found under the `WSL2` tab).

 To automatically load the environment you should [install direnv](https://devenv.sh/automatic-shell-activation/) and then load the `direnv`.